-• Yes, each year DPA will request to review current bank statements.
+Yes, each year the DPA caseworker will request to review current bank statements.
 Additional documentation may be requested if there are any discrepancies.

 What if I cannot fulfill my trustee obligations?

 If you decide you can no longer act as a trustee for any reason, it is important to: